 Students participating in the University Honors Program satisfy their written English requirements with ENGL 2305 and 2306 in the fall and spring of their first year.
-The list of English courses available per term can be accessed at www. smu.edu/registrar.
+The list of English courses available per term is at www.smu.edu/registrar.